aperezdc/ngx-fancyindex/README.rst

   If set to an empty string, the default footer supplied by the module will be sent.

+.. warning:: When inserting custom header/footer a subrequest will be issued so potentially any URL can be used as source for them.
+Although it will work with external URLs, only using internal ones is supported.
+   External URLs are totally untested and using them will make Nginx_ block while waiting for the subrequest to complete.
+If you feel like external header/footer is a must-have for you, please
+   `let me know <mailto:adrianperez@udc.es>`__.

 fancyindex_readme
 ~~~~~~~~~~~~~~~~~
 :Syntax: *fancyindex_readme path*